Paul Homeyer: Life

 Born in Osterode am Harz, Homeyer began studying music at an early age with his father, organist Henry Homeyer, and his uncle, Josef Maria Homeyer.
 After attending high school in Hildesheim, he studied at Göttingen and at the Leipzig Conservatory.
 His teachers there were the professors Benjamin Robert Papperitz and Salomon Jadassohn.

 In 1881 he started appearing in concerts in Leipzig that were organized by Carl Riedel's music club.
 Three years later he began performing regularly at the Gewandhaus in Leipzig.
 In 1885 he joined the faculty of the Leipzig Conservatory where he taught for the rest of his life.
-Among his pupils were the composer Sigfrid Karg-Elert and the Anglo-Canadian conductor and keyboardist Harry Dean.
+Among his pupils were organist T. J. Crawford, the composer Sigfrid Karg-Elert and the Anglo-Canadian conductor and keyboardist Harry Dean.

 From the mid-1880s up until his death, Homeyer traveled extensively as a recitalist.
 He gave performances in Italy and Austria as well as cities throughout Germany.
 Franz Liszt attended one of these performances in 1883 in Karlsruhe and became an admirer of his artistry.
 He died in Leipzig at the age of 54.